yuanc4150-art/Sat-HG-Accelerated-Satellite-Neural-Radiance-Fields/README.md

 ## Acknowledgements

-This project is built upon the foundational architecture of the official [Sat-NeRF](https://github.com/centreborelli/sat-nerf) repository.
-We sincerely thank the original authors for their excellent open-source work.
+Our implementation is built upon [Sat-NeRF](https://github.com/centreborelli/sat-nerf).
+We also thank the authors of these repositories: [instant-ngp](https://github.com/NVlabs/instant-ngp) and [SAT-NGP](https://github.com/Ellimac0/SAT-NGP).

-Our main structural modifications upon their codebase include:
-1. Integration of `tiny-cuda-nn` for **HashGrid representation**.
-2. Re-engineering of the ECEF-to-UTM projection pipeline using modern `pyproj` APIs.
-3. Refactoring of the chunk-based volume rendering logic to eliminate Out-Of-Memory (OOM) issues during large-scale evaluation.